-God did not initially tell Abraham where the Akeidah would take place.
+God did not initially tell Abraham where to offer his son.
 The Divine command was deliberately vague.
 “Bring him there for an offering, on one of the mountains that I will tell you” (Gen. 22:2).
-According to Rav Kook, hidden in this small detail is the most challenging and most remarkable aspect of the test.
+Rav Kook wrote that this detail indicates the most challenging and remarkable aspect of the test.

 It would not be sufficient for Abraham merely to carry out the technical aspects of the Akeidah.
-If Abraham had gone through the outward motions of preparing the wood and the knife, bringing the fire and his son, and yet was troubled by inner fears and doubts — he would have failed the test.
+If Abraham had gone through the outward motions — preparing the wood and the knife, bringing the fire and his son — and yet was inwardly troubled by fears and doubts — he would have failed the test.

-Abraham needed to be prepared to receive an additional prophecy.
+Abraham needed to be ready to receive an additional prophecy.
 Only after three days would the exact location of the Akeidah be revealed to him.
 And that was the catch.
-Only one who is at peace with himself, filled with joy and happiness, is a fitting vessel for prophecy.
-In order to complete the test, Abraham would require incredible reserves of courage and spiritual fortitude so that he would be receptive to that future prophecy.
-If Abraham was disturbed by misgivings and doubts, if his faith and equilibrium were shaken, he would not merit receiving God’s instructions as to where to offer up Isaac.
-Without rock-solid faith and sublime joy in his mission, Abraham would never make it to Mount Moriah.
+Only a person who is at peace with himself, filled with joy and happiness, is a fitting vessel for prophecy.
+To complete the test, Abraham would require incredible reserves of spiritual fortitude to be able to receive that future prophecy.
+If Abraham was disturbed by misgivings and doubts, if his faith and equilibrium were shaken, he would not merit receiving God’s instructions where to offer up Isaac.
+Without rock-solid faith in his mission, Abraham would never make it to Mount Moriah.

-In fact, the text hints at Abraham’s remarkable strength and calm determination as he readied himself to fulfill God’s command.
+In fact, the text hints at Abraham’s remarkable strength and composure as he readied himself to fulfill God’s command.

 “Abraham woke up early in the morning.”
 Abraham had been called to sacrifice his beloved son — how could he sleep?
-A man of lesser faith would doubtlessly have been unable to sleep, disturbed and troubled over what was expected of him.
-But no feelings of depression or anxiety disturbed the sleep of this amazing tzaddik.
-He awoke at his usual hour, eager to perform God’s will with the swiftness of a deer and the strength of a lion.
+A man of lesser faith would have been unable to sleep, disturbed and troubled over what was expected of him.
+But no feelings of anxiety disturbed the sleep of this remarkable tzaddik.
+He awoke at his usual hour, eager to perform God’s will with the swiftness of a deer and the courage of a lion.

 “He split wood for the offering.”
 Abraham could have waited until later to find wood.
 Or he could have brought the wood, and only later split it into smaller pieces.
 But a profound love of God, beyond ordinary human measure, burned so fiercely in his heart that he made sure to prepare every detail.

 “And he rose” — not bowed and beaten, but proud and tall, full of strength and energy — “and went to the place that God had told him.”
 All of Abraham’s actions were focused on reaching the desired destination and fulfilling God’s word.
-Everything else, whether of a personal or societal nature, became inconsequential compared to his soul’s intense yearning to carry out the Divine command.
+Everything else, whether of a personal or societal nature, became inconsequential compared to his soul’s burning desire to carry out the Divine command.

 “On the third day....”
 What happened during those three days?
-The Torah does not tell us.
-The experiences of that spiritual journey cannot be expressed in words.
-They transcend the limits of human language.
+The text does not tell us.
+The unique experiences of that spiritual journey cannot be expressed in words; they transcend the limits of human language.

 “Abraham lifted his eyes and saw the place from afar.”
 What was to be an oral prophecy — “on one of the mountains that I will tell you” — was in fact a prophetic vision.
 Abraham’s soul experienced a spiritual elevation so great that his senses became united.
 Speech and sight, together with his faculties of prophetic insight, were combined as one.
 “Abraham lifted his eyes.”
 His physical eyes became receptors for prophetic vision.